FH (men's football): 21st century

 The 2007 season saw FH finishing second in the premier division behind main rivals Valur, after losing to them in one of the final games of the season.
 FH won the Icelandic Cup with a 2–1 victory over Fjölnir in the cup final which secured them a place in the UEFA Cup qualification round.

 In October 2007, Ólafur Jóhannesson resigned as FH manager to take over the Icelandic national side.
 In his five years in control of FH, the team won the Premier division three times, were placed second twice, won the league cup three times and the cup once.
 Heimir Guðjónsson, former assistant-manager and former FH captain, was hired as his replacement.

 On 1 August 2008 the club was drawn against F.A.
 Premier League team Aston Villa in the Second Qualifying Round of the UEFA Cup.
 They were beaten 4–1 in the home leg on 14 August, and drew 1–1 in the away tie at Villa Park on 28 August, losing 5–2 on aggregate.

 On 27 September 2008 FH won the Icelandic Premier division for the fourth time in 5 years.
 In one of the most exciting last days of the competition ever, their main rivals Keflavík were odds-on favorites to win the title with a 2-point lead over FH going into the last round.
 FH had a game against Fylkir while Keflavík played hosts to Fram, who themselves had to win to secure third place and the last spot in the UEFA Cup next season.
 FH had to win their game by two goals to benefit from a draw in Keflavík.
 In the event FH beat Fylkir 2–0 for FH with goals from Matthías Vilhjálmsson and Guðmundur Sævarsson, while Keflavík, after being a goal up lost 2–1 to Fram.
-Captain Davíð Þór Viðarsson lifted the cup to the dismay of the Keflavík fans.
+Captain Davíð Þór Viðarsson lifted the trophy to the dismay of the Keflavík fans.

 They took part in the 2010–11 UEFA Champions League after winning the league in 2009.
 They then finished second in the league in 2010 and 2011 and won the league in 2012 for the tenth top-two finish in a row.
 In 2015 and 2016, they won the Icelandic premier division title back to back.